 Pay attention to auto traffic, people talking, and the HVAC system, as they can cause issues during video recording.

 List people involved on-site

 Note who to contact, who you will interrupt, and who will be in the video.

 Determine who needs to sign-off for you to gain access to rooms and equipment.

 If you are shooting a complex piece of equipment or a process, make sure you get an explanation of how it works from the expert on site and double check that your script is correct.

 Make the most of your budget by sharing the information you gathered during the location scout with your video production team.
-For more information on managing a crew, see 5 Pro-Tips for Managing a Video Production Team.

 Now you are ready to scout locations and set yourself up for a great corporate video shoot.
 Good luck!